geekiam/website/static/posts/what-is-a-terminal-window.md

 ### What is a terminal window

-A terminal window, also referred to as a terminal emulator, is a text-only window in a Graphical User Interface (GUI) that emulates a console.
+A terminal window, also referred to as a *terminal emulator*, is a text-only window in a *Graphical User Interface (GUI)* that emulates a console.

 In computing a window is typically a rectangular area in a GUI that that presents its contents, i.e an image, the contents of a text file, or a listing of the contents of a directory, seemingly independently of the rest of the screen and that can be moved, resized or otherwise manipulated independently of other objects on the screen.